renoust/talipot/doc/developer/installation.rst

 .. code-block:: bash

-  tulip.exe
+  talipot.exe

-located in the bin folder of the Tulip installation directory to launch the software.
+located in the bin folder of the Talipot installation directory to launch the software.